primesearch/LLR/llr/Debug/Readme.txt

   code is no more available.
 This affects only the Gaussian-Mersenne norm and Wagstaff tests, for which the prefactoring must be done using a 32bit program.

-  This version uses the most recent release (27.9) of George Woltman's Gwnum library, to do fast multiplications and squarings of large integers modulo N.
+  This version uses the last beta version (28.5) of George Woltman's Gwnum library, to do fast multiplications and squarings of large integers modulo N.

   The main advantage of this gwnum version is better performances on 64bit